Population Characteristics

 Population of Central Butte by Ethnicity and Origin

 The population of Central Butte is quite diverse, which contributes to the town's vibrant cultural landscape.
 Central Butte is inclusive and accepts various ethnic groups with open arms.
-Furthermore, the province appreciates the unique contributions that each ethnicity brings.
+Furthermore, the town appreciates the unique contributions that each ethnicity brings.

-The top 5 ethnicities and origins in the province are English, which accounts for 36.36% of the total population, followed by Scottish (24.68%), German (23.38%), Irish (16.88%), and Ukrainian (10.39%).
+The top 5 ethnicities and origins in Central Butte are English, which accounts for 36.36% of the total population, followed by Scottish (24.68%), German (23.38%), Irish (16.88%), and Ukrainian (10.39%).

 | Ethnicity and Origin | Male | Female | Percentage in Population |